sartography/SpiffWorkflow/doc/bpmn/overview.rst

 The important point is that we can use a gateway to add a branch in the workflow **without** creating an explicit branch in our Python code.

+An Even More Complicated Workflow
+------
+BPMN is a rich language that can describe many different types of processes.
+In the following pages we'll cover lanes (a way to distribute work across different roles) events (a way to handle asynchronous events), multi-instance tasks (that can be executed many times in parallel or in sequence) and decomposition (the many ways you can interconnect diagrams to build larger more complex processes) We are just scratching the surface.
+For now let's take one more step and look at what Events make possible.

 Events
-------
+^^^^^^^
 In the above simple workflows, all of the transitions are deterministic and we have direct connections between tasks.
-We need to handle the cases where an event may or may not happen and link these events in different parts of the workflow or across different workflows.
+We need to handle the cases where an event may or may not happen, and link these events in different parts of the workflow or across different workflows.

-BPMN has a comprehensive suite of event elements that can used for this purpose.
+BPMN has a comprehensive suite of event elements.
 SpiffWorkflow does not support every single BPMN event type, but it can handle many of them.

 .. figure:: figures/overview/events.png
    :scale: 25%